promumyhero/promumyhero/README.md

 <h2 align="left">I’m a Full-Stack Developer & Business Operations Enthusiast with a background in Medical Informatics.
-I love building scalable web applications and optimizing business processes with data-driven solutions.</h2>
+Passionate about technology, cloud computing, and digital transformation, I love building scalable web applications and optimizing business processes with data-driven solutions.</h2>

 ###